A partial knowledge of friends of friends speeds social search: Results

-We ran experiments using several configurations and examined the successful delivery rate in each case.
-Fig.~\ref{fig:Multiper} shows the success rate as a function of the maximum number of friends of friends allowed to be known to each to a node for each of its friends ($\kappa \in [0,48]$).
-The colored ranges indicate the standard error for each of the five configurations used in the experiments.
-The first configuration, with all weights equal to 0, randomly chooses a friend for forwarding a folder.
-It is used as a baseline.
-However, if $\kappa>0$ then the routing checks if any of the $\kappa$ FoF selected randomly to be known to the node is the target node.
-If this is the case, the search then ends successfully by routing through the mutual friend of the user and the target, which, as seen in the plot, increases the success rate quite significantly compared to pure random routing.
+For each experiment run on one of the five configurations, we record its success rate of delivering the folder to the target user.
+Fig.~\ref{fig:Multiper} shows the success rate as a function of the maximum number of i-friends allowed to be known to each node for each of its friends ($\kappa \in [0,48]$).
+The thick color plots show boundaries of one standard deviation from the average taken over 500 runs for each of the five configurations used in the experiments.
+The first configuration, with all weights equal to zero, randomly chooses a friend to whom to forward a folder and serves as a baseline.
+However when $\kappa>0$, even in this case the forwarding node checks if any of its known i-friends is the target node.
+If it is, the search ends successfully by forwarding the folder to the target through the mutual friend of the current folder holder.
+This, as seen in the plot, increases the success rate quite significantly compared to pure random forwarding.
 The next three configurations are those with the boundary values of weights, which are 1.0 for one metric, and 0.0 for the remaining two metrics.
-The fifth configuration of $W_D=W_C=1/4, W_D=1/2$ is the best performing configuration for the original search.
-We use these five configuration to measure the impact of $\kappa$ on the behavior of the system over broad range of search criteria.
-Starting with the search without FoF knowledge ($\kappa=0$), as $\kappa$ increases, delivery rate improves, but this trend becomes less pronounced for larger $\kappa$.
-With the optimal weights $W_D=1/4, W_C=1/4, W_P=1/2$ and $\kappa= 12$ the success rate of search is above 88\%.
-However, increasing $\kappa$ over 12 barely improves the success rate.
+The fifth configuration of $W_D=1/12, W_C=7/24, W_P=5/8$ performs the best in the original search.
+We found the optimal weights by conducting a binary search starting with $W_D = W_C = W_P = 1/3$, and then varying each weight initially by $\Delta$ of $1/3$, and then by halving $\Delta$ at each step, while maintaining the sum of all weights at $1$.
+We use these five configurations to measure the impact of $\kappa$ on the behavior of the system over a broad range of search criteria.
+Starting with the search without i-friends awareness ($\kappa=0$), as $\kappa$ increases, delivery rate improves, but this trend becomes less pronounced for larger $\kappa$.
+With the optimal weights $W_D=1/12, W_C=7/24, W_P=5/8$ and $\kappa= 15$ the success rate of search is 94\%.
+However, increasing $\kappa$ over 15 barely improves the success rate.
+It should be noted that the average number of friends per user is 11.98 friends.
+Of the total of 75,803 users, 48,844 of them have less than 15 friends but more than one friend, so more than 70\% users may benefit from having knowledge of their i-friends.
+The average number of distinct i-friends per user is 2,016, but with the limit of $\kappa=15$ imposed, this number drops by order of magnitude to 125.3.

+Another significant result is finding the importance of distribution of friendship edges.
+This agrees with a finding from \cite{Liben2005geographic} that the efficient Milgram social search requires geographic based friendship edge distribution.
+Distributing friendship edges involves two steps.
+First, each node randomly but according to the selected distribution, chooses its degrees $d$ (which means how many friends this node will have) according to an appropriate distribution.
+Then, a node selects $s$ times a random friend to connect to by a friendship edge.